Two people hug.

 Featured Expert:

-Dr. Fan Liang, the current medical director of Johns Hopkins Center for Transgender and Gender Expansive Health, stresses that while surgery can be a part of the transition process for many, it’s not for everyone.
-"Each patient needs to consider their personal goals and decide whether surgical options will improve their quality of life and lessen their gender dysphoria," she adds.
+Fan Liang, medical director of the Johns Hopkins Center for Transgender and Gender Expansive Health, stresses that while surgery can be a part of the transition process for some, it’s not for everyone: “Each patient needs to consider their personal goals and decide whether surgical options will improve their quality of life and lessen their gender dysphoria.”
+She adds, “It’s very possible that surgery is not in the transition plan for someone in the gender affirmation process.
+There are several nonsurgical services that may help transgender patients achieve their transition goals.”

 Hormone therapy can help you achieve more masculine or feminine characteristics.
-Commonly prescribed by a primary care provider or endocrinologist, hormone treatments can be part of a pre-surgical plan or a stand-alone service.
+Commonly prescribed by a primary care physician or endocrinologist, hormone treatments can be part of a presurgical plan or a stand-alone service.

 These medications work to more closely align outward secondary sexual characteristics, such as enlarged breasts, body fat distribution or facial hair, with someone’s gender identity.